usnistgov/ocr-pipeline/packages/denoiser/README.md

 # denoiser

+**Author:** Philippe Dessauw, philippe.dessauw@nist.gov **Contact:** Alden Dima, alden.dima@nist.gov

 -----

 The denoiser is a Python package able to **detect and remove garbage strings** from a text file.
-Garbage strings are generated during the transformation of PDF documents to text files: the conversion of images, charts and tables often creates unreadable characters within the resulting file.
+Garbage strings are generated during the transformation of PDF documents to text files via OCR: the conversion of images, charts and tables often creates spurious characters within the resulting file.

 ## Installation